IBM/watson-discovery-ui/README.md

 ## 2. Create Watson Discovery collection
 ## 3. Load collection with data files

+IMPORTANT!
+Before loading data, define a new "Configuration" and add 'Keyword" extraction to enrichments.

 Data represents reviews from AirBnB for rentals in New York City.

 Files can be found in [data/airbnb](data/airbnb)